-Spice up your life with this tropical-inspired condiment!
+Spice things up with this tropics-inspired condiment!

 This fun hot sauce is really versatile.
 We enjoy it on tacos, grilled fish and even as a barbeque sauce on ribs and chicken.
 Fruity-tasting hot peppers like habaneros or scotch bonnets are perfect for this sauce; be sure to wear disposable gloves when handling peppers.
 If you like things *really* hot, use the full amount of peppers listed below, or dial it back to suit your heat preference.
 This is yet another recipe that’s great for gifting, too.